 Symptoms of burning mouth syndrome may include:

-The discomfort from burning mouth syndrome typically has several different patterns.
+The discomfort from burning mouth syndrome can have several different patterns.
 It may:

-- Occur every day, with little discomfort when you wake, but become worse as the day progresses
+- Happen every day, with little discomfort when waking up, but become worse as the day goes on.

 Whatever pattern of mouth discomfort you have, burning mouth syndrome may last for months to years.
-In rare cases, symptoms may suddenly go away on their own or become less frequent.
-Some sensations may be temporarily relieved during eating or drinking.
+In rare cases, symptoms may suddenly go away on their own or happen less often.
+Sometimes the burning feeling may be briefly relieved during eating or drinking.

-Burning mouth syndrome usually doesn't cause any noticeable physical changes to your tongue or mouth.
+Burning mouth syndrome usually doesn't cause any physical changes to your tongue or mouth that can be seen.

 When to see a doctor

-If you have discomfort, burning or soreness of your tongue, lips, gums or other areas of your mouth, see your doctor or dentist.
-They may need to work together to help pinpoint a cause and develop an effective treatment plan.
+If you have discomfort, burning or soreness of your tongue, lips, gums or other areas of your mouth, see your health care provider or dentist.
+They may need to work together to help pinpoint a cause and come up with an effective treatment plan.